HautaniemiLab/jellyfish/README.md

 | 7        | 6      | #fb9a99 | 137          | P2      |
 | 8        | 4      | #bbbb77 | 462          | P2      |

-### `subclones.tsv`
+### `compositions.tsv`

-Subclones are specified in a [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) format, where each row represents a subclone in a sample.
+Subclonal compositions are specified in a [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) format, where each row represents a subclone in a sample.

 #### Columns